carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 > $ get_homologues.pl -d data_get -c
 > ~~~
 > {: .language-bash}
-> What do you think happens to the number of gene clusters?/
+> What do you think happens to the number of gene clusters?
 > Does it increase or decrease?
 >> ## Solution
 >> As we can check in the output: